soumiknafiulferdous/Digital-Logic-Simulator/README.md

 ## Features

-•	This program can draw basic gates
+1. This program can draw basic gates
-•	This program can wire up these gates
+2. This program can wire up these gates
-•	It can evaluate any kind of complex diagram with these basic gates
+3. It can evaluate any kind of complex diagram with these basic gates
-•	It can also show corresponding output of the evaluated circuit show flash in LED light
+4. It can also show corresponding output of the evaluated circuit show flash in LED light
-•	User can delete any gate using delete button
+5. User can delete any gate using delete button
-•	The whole frame can be cleared using clear button
+6. The whole frame can be cleared using clear button

 ## Conclusion

 This project was a success in many dimensions.
-The final result is a simple and basic application for digital logic design.
+The final result is a basic application for digital logic design.
 Concept of java is more clear now after doing this poject.
-This work will also help us to develop any kind of simulator in future.